nicbou/nicolasbouliane.com/content/blog/silence.md

 There were feeds on every website I used, on every new tab I opened, on my phone's home screen, and in my operating system's task bar.
 They were very distracting, so I got rid of them.

-Then I stopped drinking from the firehose of current events.
+Then I stopped drinking from the fire hose of current events.
 The current muddles the veracity and the importance of things.
 I prefer a sip from the puddle a little away from the chaos, where the ripples settled and I can see below the surface.

 So I switched to long-form articles.
 After the race against time subsides, the quality of the reporting gets markedly better.
 It's less important to be first, and more important to be right.